flutter/website/src/development/platform-integration/ios/app-extensions.md

 as described in the following section.

 {{site.alert.note}}
-  This requires a custom build of the Flutter engine and is only for advanced users.
+  Creating an app extension user interface with Flutter requires you to compile a custom build of the Flutter engine.
+  The Flutter team cautions that only advanced users should try to create a custom build.
   To learn more, check out [Compiling the engine][].
 {{site.alert.end}}